harezmi/fit4j/README.md

 request of the same type.
 You can write SpEL expressions in other parts of the declarative test fixtures, for example in the body part as well.
 The current `request` object is already exposed within the evaluation context.
 Indeed, the full SpEL functionality is available here, so for example you can even refer to Spring managed beans within those SpEL expressions aside from accessing the current request object.
-In the above example, you already notice that `ùserId`attribute value will be obtained via evaluating `#{#request.userId}` SpEL expression.
+In the above example, you already notice that `fooId`attribute value will be obtained via evaluating `#{#request.fooId}` SpEL expression.
 As you may have already noticed, you need to write the expression within `#{}` here.
 In the `predicate` attribute this is not necessary, as the whole `predicate`attribute value is regarded as SpEL expression itself.